Asset tokenization

 What asset tokenization means

-Asset tokenization represents ownership rights, claims, or operating records as digital tokens on a blockchain.
-The token becomes the programmable record that DALP can issue, transfer, restrict, pause, burn, and service through configured roles and compliance controls.
+Tokenizing an asset represents ownership rights, claims, or operating records as digital tokens on a blockchain.
+The token becomes the programmable record the platform can issue, transfer, pause, burn, restrict, and service through configured roles and compliance controls.

 The legal meaning of the token still comes from the instrument, issuer documents, investor terms, custody setup, and applicable regulation.
 DALP supplies the platform controls that make those decisions executable and auditable.